michael2012z/BitBible/markdown/KJV/files/Ruth.md

 11. And Naomi said, Turn again, my daughters: why will ye go with me? are there yet any more sons in my womb, that they may be your husbands?

 12. Turn again, my daughters, go your way; for I am too old to have an husband.
-If I should say, I have hope, if I should have an husband also to night, and should also bear sons;should have…: or were with an husband
+If I should say, I have hope, if I should have an husband also to night, and should also bear sons;

-13. Would ye tarry for them till they were grown? would ye stay for them from having husbands? nay, my daughters; for it grieveth me much for your sakes that the hand of the Lord is gone out against me.tarry: Heb. hopeit grieveth…: Heb.
-I have much bitterness
+13. Would ye tarry for them till they were grown? would ye stay for them from having husbands? nay, my daughters; for it grieveth me much for your sakes that the hand of the Lord is gone out against me.

 14. And they lifted up their voice, and wept again: and Orpah kissed her mother in law; but Ruth clave unto her.

 15. And she said, Behold, thy sister in law is gone back unto her people, and unto her gods: return thou after thy sister in law.

-16. And Ruth said, Intreat me not to leave thee, or to return from following after thee: for whither thou goest, I will go; and where thou lodgest, I will lodge: thy people shall be my people, and thy God my God:Intreat…: or, Be not against me
+16. And Ruth said, Intreat me not to leave thee, or to return from following after thee: for whither thou goest, I will go; and where thou lodgest, I will lodge: thy people shall be my people, and thy God my God:

 17. Where thou diest, will I die, and there will I be buried: the Lord do so to me, and more also, if ought but death part thee and me.

-18. When she saw that she was stedfastly minded to go with her, then she left speaking unto her.was…: Heb. strengthened herself
+18. When she saw that she was stedfastly minded to go with her, then she left speaking unto her.

 19. So they two went until they came to Beth–lehem.
 And it came to pass, when they were come to Beth–lehem, that all the city was moved about them, and they said, Is this Naomi?

-20. And she said unto them, Call me not Naomi, call me Mara: for the Almighty hath dealt very bitterly with me.Naomi: that is, PleasantMara: that is, Bitter
+20. And she said unto them, Call me not Naomi, call me Mara: for the Almighty hath dealt very bitterly with me.

 21. I went out full, and the Lord hath brought me home again empty: why then call ye me Naomi, seeing the Lord hath testified against me, and the Almighty hath afflicted me?